MK2112/deTube_disable_ai_audio/README.md

 ### Steps:

+1. Install uBlock Origin.
-1. Install a userscript manager above.
+2. Install a userscript manager from above.
-2. Create a new, empty userscipt in the manager.
+3. Create a new, empty userscipt in the manager.
-3. Copy-paste the script into the empty userscript.
+4. Copy-paste the script into the empty userscript.
-4. Enjoy YouTube with the original voices intact.
+5. Enjoy YouTube with the original voices intact.

 ## Technical Notes